33 Ecological Distance

 In all three of these cases, the underlying distance matrix (or raster in our representation) is estimated and filled with values.
 For IBD, it is uniform in magnitude across the matrix.
 Barriers have one or more spatially contiguous features with increased, or perhaps reduced if we consider them as corridors—the math is exactly the same.
 For the more complicated scenario, the resistance matrix has a wide range of resistance values associated with indiviudal cells.
 Despite the aparent differences, the underlying approahces are identical, we define a resistance matrix and then use some measure of separation to measure how far apart each of the points of interest are located.
 The important point is that the fundamental concept of resistance underlies all these different ‘models’.
 In fact, you could argue (and you would be statistically correct in doing so) that even the Island Model and Stepping Stone models are resistance models.

-2. Population ESan is located on an island and as such has no direct connection on the rasters we will be using to the remaining populations.
+is located on an island and as such has no direct connection on the rasters we will be using to the remaining populations. - The population

 library(gstudio)